 The DSL has lead responsibility for understanding the filtering and monitoring systems and processes in place.
-The system is reviewed every half term by the DSL and IT manager, and actions are set.
+The DSL and deputies monitor the effectiveness of this system through a Safeguarding Daily Report

-The Trust takes care not to' overblock' content so that there are no unreasonable restrictions on what students can be taught regarding online safety.
+The school takes care to not 'over block; content so that there are not unreasonable restrictions on what students can be taught regarding online safety.